DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 - Parsing should take into account questions being worded slightly differently across different nation (England, Wales, Scotland, NI) forms
 - For each organisation, fetch all registrations and accreditations using the referenceNumber
 - Parse required fields from registrations and accreditations (material, site address, etc.).
 Whether the submission is for a reprocessor or exporter might have to be inferred from the form name
-- Generate a unique UUID for each registration/accreditation using "site address, material, processingType, form submission time".
+- Generate a unique UUID for each registration/accreditation using "site address, material, wasteProcessingType, form submission time".
 Form submission time is used to account for duplicate form submissions.
 UUIDs are used so that values are not easily guessable, as opposed to using integers
-- Link registration ID to accreditation ID using "1st line of address, postcode, material, processingType"
+- Link registration ID to accreditation ID using "1st line of address, postcode, material, wasteProcessingType"

 ### Linking registrations to accreditations